dead-claudia/thallium/roadmap.md

     - This will be out of core

 - Use the patience diff for larger data sets, since it deals with those a little more readably, a plus for data-heavy integration/end-to-end tests (this repo has some of those)
-    - There doesn't appear to be a JS port yet, and algorithm documentation is scarce, so I'd have to write it myself, and it will likely be challenging.
+    - There doesn't appear to be a JS port yet, and algorithm documentation is scarce, so I'd have to write it myself, and it will likely be challenging